PrabhaBharadwaj/DS_Project/README.md

-# ML-Model-Flask-Heroku-Deployment
+# ML-Model-Flask-Heroku-Deployment  and Deployed in AWS EC2
-ML Model Flask Heroku deployment sample
+ML Model Flask Heroku deployment sample and same deployed in AWS EC2 instance also

 # Salary_Prediction